Metalnem/mijailovic.net/_drafts/future-plc.md

 While I was working on removing DRM from Edge magazine, the Edge application for iOS was constantly bombarding me with ads for different magazines from the same publisher.
-That got my attention, because I previously noticed that Edge magazine didn't have its own webpage (I purchased my yearly subscription using [MyFavouriteMagazines](https://www.myfavouritemagazines.co.uk/) store).
+That got my attention, because I previously noticed that Edge magazine didn't even have its own webpage (I purchased my yearly subscription using [MyFavouriteMagazines](https://www.myfavouritemagazines.co.uk/) store).
 One more thing I found interesting was that the application's REST API looked quite generic.
 So, what if all other magazines from Future Publishing were using the same API and download format?